awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-identity-based-policies.md

-# Using Identity\-Based \(IAM and Amazon SQS\) Policies for Amazon SQS<a name="sqs-using-identity-based-policies"></a>
+# Using Identity\-Based Policies with Amazon SQS<a name="sqs-using-identity-based-policies"></a>

 This topic provides examples of identity\-based policies in which an account administrator can attach permissions policies to IAM identities \(users, groups, and roles\)\.

 **Important**
 We recommend that you first review the introductory topics that explain the basic concepts and options available for you to manage access to your Amazon Simple Queue Service resources\.
-For more information, see [Overview of Managing Access Permissions to Your Amazon Simple Queue Service Resource](sqs-overview-of-managing-access.md)\.
+For more information, see [Overview of Managing Access in Amazon SQS](sqs-overview-of-managing-access.md)\.
 With the exception of `ListQueues`, all Amazon SQS actions support resource\-level permissions\.
 For more information, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.

 **Topics**